patritzenfeld/flex-tasks/README.md

 The package is incorporated into Autotool.
 The task evaluation is currently not intended to be used on its own.
 In Autotool, you can select the task type `Flex` to input a task configuration.
 A default is given, which can be edited or completely overwritten by one of the sample tasks in this repository (or your own).
-For task development, consider using the provided test script in `tasks`.
+For task development, consider using the provided test script in `flex-tasks/tasks`.
 Please refer to its own readme file.

 The generic parsers and input forms can be used as a standalone feature, independently from Autotool.